MarJC5/lively/docs/view.md

    - `beforeMount()` is called
    - Component is rendered
    - `mounted()` is called
+   - State script is generated

 3. **Updates**
    - State changes trigger re-renders
    - Props changes trigger re-renders
    - Child components are updated
+   - State scripts are updated

 4. **Unmounting**
    - `unmount()` is called
    - Resources are cleaned up
    - Component is unregistered
+   - State scripts are removed

 ## Error Handling